2023 Most Popular Special Education Bachelor's Degree Schools in Missouri

 Special Ed majors at Fontbonne University take out an average of $36,304 in student loans while working on their Bachelor's Degree.

-Missouri Western State University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree special education programs.
+With a ranking of #9, Missouri Western State University did quite well on this year’s most popular schools for special education students working on their bachelor’s degree.
 Located in the city of Saint Joseph, Missouri Western is a public college with a small student population.

 Of the 6 students majoring in special ed at Missouri Western, 33% are male and 67% are female.

-Lincoln University ranked #10 on this year’s Most Popular Special Education Bachelor’s Degree Schools in Missouri list.
+With a ranking of #10, Lincoln University did quite well on this year’s most popular schools for special education students working on their bachelor’s degree.
 Located in the small city of Jefferson City, LU Missouri is a public college with a small student population.

 Explore all the Most Popular Special Education Colleges in the Plains States Area or other specific states within that region.